Buying and Selling FAQs in Alabama

 My friend says she bought a car on eBay.
 Is it really possible to buy a car online?

 Yes, eBay and other online merchants now sell cars.
 Research before you buy, so you'll know whether you're getting a good deal.
-You might check out other websites, such as AutoTrader.com, Carsforsale.com, Autobytel, and Cars.com.
-As you begin research, be sure to check out DMV.org's Buying and Selling How-To section to answer all your questions.
+You might check out other websites, such as AutoTrader.com, Autobytel, and Cars.com.
+As you begin research, be sure to check out our Buying and Selling Guide to have your questions answered.

 How much does it cost to register and title my new car?